aws-samples/aws-batch-comp-infrastructure-sample/README.md

 It is important that you tell us your account number immediately after creating the account, so that we can assign you a resource budget for your experiments.
 We also need to grant you access to the shared problem sets.
 Once we hear from you, we will email you an acknowledgment when resources have been added to your account.

 Next, it is time to develop your solver!
-Much of the development effort and testing can be performed on a local laptop, so it is not necessary to wait for AWS credits to get started.
+All of the development and most of the testing can be performed on a local laptop, so it is not necessary to wait for AWS credits to get started.
 Please look at the instructions in the [Solver Development README](docker/README-Solver-Development.md) on how to start building and testing your solver.